sbose78/application-service/README.md

 make test
 ```

-To build the docker image of the operator one can run:
+To build the docker image of the operator one can run..

 ```
 make docker-build